jivadevoe/UIAlertView-Blocks/README.md

 	UIAlertView *alertView = [[UIAlertView alloc] initWithTitle:@"Delete This Item?" message:@"Are you sure you want to delete this really important thing?" cancelButtonItem:cancelItem
 											   otherButtonItems:deleteItem, nil];
 	[alertView show];
 	[alertView release];

-To quickly create a cancel button, or another other no-op buttons, you can create the alert as such:

-	UIAlertView *alertView = [[UIAlertView alloc] initWithTitle:@"Delete This Item?" message:@"Are you sure you want to delete this really important thing?" cancelButtonItem:[RIAlertViewButtonItem itemWithLabel:@"No Action"]
-											   otherButtonItems:deleteItem, nil];
-	[alertView show];
-	[alertView release];